 It revolves around a group of friends who live together and deals with their relationships inside and outside their circle.
 When central character Dylan is diagnosed with chlamydia, he contacts all his previous partners to let them know—and this is the jumping off point for each episode.

 Lovesick feels realistic thanks to its grounded acting and writing.
 It’s a pleasure to spend time with all the characters and you’ll be rooting for them every step of the way.

 New Girl is sorely underrated.
 Part of that likely has to do with Zooey Deschanel starring as Jess, but if you can get past that, you’ll see that the rest of the cast is comedically gifted—especially Jake Johnson as Nick and Max Greenfield as Schmidt.
 This is one of the few Friends-esque sitcoms that actually works and gets better with every season.

 Be aware that New Girl relies on quirky characters and situations that would never happen in real life, but that’s part of its charm.
 It’s wacky, it’s fun, and once you get to know the characters, it’s often laugh-out-loud funny.

-When I mentioned Santa Clarita Diet as one of the many Netflix originals to look forward to in 2017, I never expected it to be as good as it turned out to be.
+Based on its premise, it’s surprising that Santa Clarita Diet turned out as good as it is.
 A zombie-based family sitcom that takes place in the suburbs of Los Angeles?
 It sounds silly but is actually clever, subversive, and meta.

 Give it at least two episodes to win you over.
 The first episode is a bit rough and rushed, but the rest of the season is spectacularly good.
-And if the show’s acting feels over-the-top, keep in mind that’s intentional.
-It frequently plays against tropes and expectations, which may put off a lot of viewers, but it’s one of the reasons why I personally love the show.
+And if the show’s acting feels over-the-top, keep in mind that that’s intentional.
+It frequently plays against tropes and expectations, which may put off a lot of viewers, but it’s one of the many reasons why the show is unique.